JarVices/MsfMania/README.md

 # PRO version
 ## Informations
-Recently I noticed that my tool, MsfMania, has started to become popular and is being shared on skid forums.
-This was to be expected.
-So I know that the tool that is currently FUD, will not remain so forever.
-And that trying to make updates because people send it to VirusTotal will not be useful.

-So I decided to create the PRO version of MsfMania.
-Which not only contains a tool to make msfvenom payloads undetectable.
-I plan to make this tool a real cyber weapon dedicated to Red-Teaming.
+The PRO version of MsfMania is under active development.
+It is dedicated to freelance pentesters or corporate red-teamers but students can also acquire it.

-Demo of PE Loader --> https://www.youtube.com/watch?v=Ka-mygowNL0
+Demo of MsfMania PE Loader --> https://www.youtube.com/watch?v=Ka-mygowNL0

-To contact me :
-G1ft3dC0d3 [a,t] protonmail [d,o,t] com
+You want MsfMania PRO ?
+You can contact me : G1ft3dC0d3 [a,t] protonmail [d,o,t] com

 ## PRO version features
 - FUD features of MsfMania public version